MarcNairn/spin_strong_symmetries_phase/README.md

 ## Dimensionality Reduction via Permutation Invariance

 At the same time, we also consider performing finite-size dynamics.
 The key to simulating large system sizes (up to $N = 100$ spins) lies in exploiting the full permutation symmetry of the Hamiltonian and jump operators.
-For a system of $N$ identical two-level systems (spin-$\frac{1}{2}$ particles), the Hilbert space dimension naively scales as $2^N$.
+For a system of $N$ identical two-level systems (spin- $\tfrac{1}{2}$ particles), the Hilbert space dimension naively scales as $2^N$.
 However, under global permutation symmetry, the state is completely characterized by its total angular momentum $j$ and the projection $m_j$, along with the multiplicity (Dicke manifold).

 For permutation-invariant states, the relevant subspace is the **Dicke manifold** (or symmetric subspace), where all spins are indistinguishable.
 The dimension of this symmetric subspace is only $N + 1$, growing linearly with $N$ instead of exponentially.